School of Computer Science

 Introduction to the practical development of computer games and engine architecture.
 Topics include: vector and matrix operations; coordinate systems and transformations; physical simulation; collision detection; AI; path planning; hardware-accelerated real-time rendering.
 Special attention is given to implementation of real-time rendering in a low-level language.

-Prerequisite(s): COMP 1501, COMP 2401 with a minimum grade of C-, and MATH 1104.
+Prerequisite(s): COMP 2401 with a minimum grade of C-, and (MATH 1104 or MATH 1107).

 Lectures three hours a week, tutorial one and a half hours a week.